TheMrityunjayPathak/CovidPandemicAnalysis/README.md

 ## Covid Pandemic Analysis

-Hello Everyone,

-I made this Covid-19 Pandemic Dashboard in Power BI with one of my own Dataset Covid Cases and Death World Wide.
+Hello Everyone, I made this Covid-19 Pandemic Dashboard in Power BI with one of my own dataset Covid Cases and Death WorldWide.

 ## Problem Statement